Consciously Curating Connection

 A Reckoning That Comes with Depletion

-After burning out and retreating yet again, I found myself in Athens rebuilding everything - work, life, connections.
-This time I decided to experiment.
-Instead of "social drift" - taking whatever connections come your way - I became deliberately selective about where I invest my energy.
+After burning out and retreating yet again, I found myself in Athens rebuilding work, life, connections.
+This time though I decided to experiment.
+Instead of "social drift", taking whatever connections come your way, I became deliberately selective about where I invest my burnout sapped energy.

-The results were immediate.
 I met Deborah and we bonded over massive life transitions.
-With her, I can say "I'm anxious about feeling removed from my family" instead of just "I'm stressed" - what researchers call "emotional granularity" (Brown, 2012).
-Alex, a gym trainer, turned casual chats into philosophical discussions about overstimulation and literary fiction that somehow fuel my workouts.
+With her, I can say "I'm sometimes devastated about feeling removed from my family, and other times acknowledge the need for distance" instead of just "I'm stressed", what researchers call "emotional granularity" (Brown, 2012).
+And this was in our first conversation!
+Alex, a gym trainer, turned casual gym salutations into philosophical discussions about overstimulation and literary fiction that somehow fuel my workouts.
+These exchanges satisfy what Lieberman calls our brain's "mentalising network", our need to understand others' thinking patterns in order to better connect.

-Let’s compare this with the gym dude who talked at me during our first encounter, hunting me down in every gap in his training to tell me more about his view on anything - whether I cared about it or not.
-This became a very short-lived connection as I promptly asked him not to distract me while training.
-We had to nip that dissatisfying spectacle in the bud, fast.
+Let’s compare this with the gym dude who talked at me during our first encounter, hunting me down in every gap in his training to tell me more about his view on anything, whether I cared about it or not.
+This became a very short-lived connection as I promptly asked him not to distract me while training - something my former self wouldn’t have done for fear of ‘not being kind’.
+Oh no, we had to nip that dissatisfying spectacle in the bud, fast.

 The Adoption Experiment

-The most intriguing experiment involved being adopted by an established Greek friendship group - forty-five years of shared history, and I've spent maybe 45 hours total in their company.
-Research suggests joining existing networks provides different benefits than building from scratch - you inherit social capital and trust patterns (Pinker, 2017).
+The most intriguing experiment involved being adopted by an established Greek friendship group, forty-five years of shared history, and I've spent maybe 45 hours total in their company.
+Research suggests joining existing networks provides different benefits than building from scratch because you inherit social capital and trust patterns (Pinker, 2017).

 But integration is trickier than expected.
 I often feel left out of conversations rooted in decades of cultural context and school memories, delivered in their first language, my second.
 Local references fly over my head, inside jokes feel foreign.
 Yet I'm genuinely curious about their world, happy receiving their laughter, shared stories, and dialogue from smart, genuinely awesome people.

-Being the perpetual outsider feels vulnerable, but I've learned connection doesn't always require reciprocal exchange.
+Being the perpetual outsider feels vulnerable, but I'm leaning into connection that doesn't always require reciprocal exchange.
 Sometimes witnessing others' lives with appreciation is enough.
 I'm discovering that the graceful periphery is its own form of belonging - not central membership, but a valued place at the edge of something beautiful that predates me by decades.

 Conscious Curation Versus the Village